sumerjoshi/audio-processing-ai/README.md

 Steps:
 1. First place files in audio-processing-ai/data/train (if you are going to finetune data against your model)
 2. Figure out the model you are going to finetune against
-3. Update this line (PRETRAINED_MODEL_PATH = 'model/pretrained/pretrained_models/Cnn14_16k_mAP=0.438.pth.gz') at the top to the .pth.gz file location of your choice
+3. Update this line (PRETRAINED_MODEL_PATH = 'model/pretrained/pretrained_models/Cnn14_16k_mAP=0.438.pth.gz') at cnn14.py to the .pth.gz file location of your choice

 To train the model:
 ```bash